Interactive Digital Signage Software Explained

 - Trigger relevant content based on the demographics of nearby customers.

-- If too many customers are waiting in line, trigger content on screen to direct them to another waiting or checkout area.
+- If too many customers are waiting in line, trigger content on the screen to direct them to another waiting or checkout area.

 Lift and learn Digital Signage

-Lift and learn is a simple way to improve your customers shopping experience while providing instant value in an interactive way.
+Lift and learn digital signage is a simple way to improve your customers shopping experience while providing instant value in an interactive way.
 The idea is simple, customers engage with products on display by picking them up themselves.
 As soon as the product is moved from its resting place, the content showing on a nearby display will automatically change to show information about the product that has just been picked up.
 This provides the customer with a self-serve, interactive, and informative decision-making tool that is also fun to experience.
 Having a professional digital signage platform that allows for this type of interactive application is paramount.
 Here is a short video of someone testing out a simple lift and learn scenario that they easily created themselves using digital signage software:

 A generation of consumers raised with modern technologies have very high expectations, and this will surely push interactive digital forward in the years to come.
-Today’s wayfinding displays let audiences rotate a map in any direction and zoom-in using common gestures.
+Today’s wayfinding displays let audiences rotate a map in any direction and zoom in using common gestures.
 It’s like using any modern tablet or smartphone, but it won’t stop there.
 Interactive digital signage can deliver useful information where needed and engage audiences through gesture-based interactivity.
 While some of the technologies that empower interactive digital signage have evolved from the security industry (think facial recognition), others came from gaming (gesture recognition with Microsoft Kinect sensors), and the communication sectors (smartphone apps and social media).

 The future of interactive digital signage looks very bright.
 The next level will bring integration with enhanced reality through some type of smart glass technology or involve more smartphone integration.
 Voice recognition artificial intelligence and smart digital signage will also play a growing role in interactive digital signage.
-There may be applications where viewers can have a more meaningful interaction through voice, and intelligent responses generated on-the-fly by a chat-bot or other smart assistant software.
+There may be applications where viewers can have a more meaningful interaction through voice, and intelligent responses generated on-the-fly by a chatbot or other smart assistant software.

 These solutions could help automate visitor registrations, answer simple questions in a store environment, or simply assist people with certain disabilities.
 It’s important to note, most touch and motion-based interactions can be replaced with verbal commands, assuming the intelligent assistant communicating with the audience can understand and respond in a meaningful way.